CONDITIONS FOR ENTRY

 • The judges’ decision is final.
 No correspondence will be entered into.

-• Shortlisted finalists will be listed on the CPAC and WestWords websites by close of business on 15 May 2020.
+• Shortlisted finalists will be listed on the CPAC and WestWords websites by close of business in July 2020 (exact date TBC).

 • After notification, preselected finalists will be provided with any further instructions and information.